dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 However, in LCAO approach
 large vacuum size is often unnecessary.
 Thus, to avoid using large vacuum sizes but get converged potential, one can use two approaches or their combination: 1) use multipole moment corrections or 2) solve Poisson equation on a extended grid.
-These two approaches are implemented in :class:`~gpaw.poisson_extended.ExtendedPoissonSolver`.
+These two approaches are implemented in ``ExtendedPoissonSolver``.

 Multipole moment corrections
 ----------------------------